- About Us

 - Contact Us

 Practice owner, Dr Julian Nalliah graduated with a Bachelor of Veterinary Science with Honours from the University of Queensland.
-With close to 20 years experience as a veterinarian, Dr Julian brings with him a wealth of knowledge and experience in both small animal medicine and surgery.
+With 20 years’ experience as a veterinarian, Dr Julian brings with him a wealth of knowledge and experience in both small animal medicine and surgery.

 Dr Julian is proud that Daisy Hill Vet is a family-owned practice, which means he is able to care for your animals on a very personal level.
 He has been performing referral orthopaedic and complex soft tissue surgical procedures at Daisy Hill Vet Clinic for the past 5 years and is now thrilled to be able to care for patients full-time as practice principal.

 As a highly respected veterinarian amongst his vet colleagues, Dr Julian has a strong interest in musculoskeletal disorders such as cruciate ligament injury and rehabilitation after surgery, including custom-made knee braces.
 As part of his dedication to animal welfare, Dr Julian has attended further education in the field of veterinary behaviour and can help you and your pet have a happy life together.
 Dr Julian provides his clients with the same quality of care that he would expect for his own beloved pets, Daley (a retired seeing-eye dog) and Alfie (a very tolerant cat).